Lightened Up Blueberry Lemon Pound Cake

 What’s in Lemon Blueberry Pound Cake?

-To make the lightened up lemon blueberry loaf, you’ll need:
+To make the lemon blueberry loaf, you’ll need:

 - Granulated sugar